Mohammed Arzika

 Mohammed Arzika was appointed Nigerian Minister of Communications from June 1999 to June 2001 in the cabinet of President Olusegun Obasanjo.
 He died after a brief illness on 9 June 2015.

 Background

-Mohammed Arzika was born in Tambuwal, Tambuwal Local Government Area of Sokoto State, Nigeria on 21 April 1943 to Alhaji Usman Nabungudu and Hajiya Bilikisu.
-He attended Tambuwal Primary School from 1951–1953, Sokoto Middle School from 1953- 1955 and Provincial Secondary School (Nagarta College) from 1955-1961.
-He also attended Barewa College from 1962–1963 and Ahmadu Bello University Zaria, Institute of Administration where he earned a Bachelor of Arts degree in Public Administration from 1964–1967.
+Mohammed Arzika was born in Tambuwal, Tambuwal Local Government Area of Sokoto State, Nigeria, on 21 April 1943 to Alhaji Usman Nabungudu and Hajiya Bilikisu.
+He attended Tambuwal Primary School from 1951 to 1953, Sokoto Middle School from 1953 to 1955 and Provincial Secondary School (Nagarta College) from 1955 to 1961.
+He also attended Barewa College from 1962 to 1963 and Ahmadu Bello University Zaria, Institute of Administration, where he earned a Bachelor of Arts degree in public administration from 1964 to 1967.